China's Great Inventions and The Irony of Fire Medicine

 These happen to be two of the main components of gunpowder.

 Later, in the 9th Century (Tang Dynasty), gunpowder as we know it was created.
 This time, charcoal was added to the blend of sulphur and nitrates.
 The alchemists still hadn't found the secret to eternal life, but the mixture was used to treat minor fungal infections and skin complaints.

 However, it wasn't long before people found out just how powerful the concoction was.
-The Chinese named it huo'yao 火药 in which the name remains today.
-A literal translation of 'fire medicine', as it's original purpose was for medicinal purposes.
-Because of its volatile properties, arrows could be made to flame and burn.
-The first flamethrower also got invented for military use.
+The Chinese named it huo'yao (火药), with a literal translation of 'fire medicine' (its original purpose was medicinal).
+Because of gunpowder's volatile properties, flaming arrows could be made.
+The first flamethrower was later invented for military use.
 With tinkering to get the ratio right, gunpowder could explode rather than just burn.

 This led to the invention of fireworks, for which China is well renowned.
 The Chinese used to heat bamboo tubes until they exploded to ward off monsters and evil spirits, but later, the inventor Li Tian incorporated gunpowder.
 Eventually, paper cases replaced the bamboo tubes, and the modern firework was born.

 Naturally, gunpowder was used as a weapon of war.
 The Mongols spread the knowledge (and use) of gunpowder further west to Persia.
-From there, it travelled to Europe, where more advanced chemistry adapted and advanced this new substance.
+From there, it travelled to Europe, where more advanced chemistry techniques adapted and developed this new substance.